Jewelry has the power to be this one little thing that can make you feel unique. —Jennie Kwon

 Style-wise, there’s nothing like feeling like you’ve come into your own.
-My personal style has evolved a lot in recent years.
+My personal style has evolved quite a bit in recent years.

-And I say this because when I was in college, my personal style was very colorful, loud, and made a statement.
+I say this because when I was in college, my personal style was very colorful, loud, and made a statement.

-Now, as a young adult, my style is very neutral, edgy with a feminine touch, and very classic.
+Now, as an adult, my style is neutral, sometimes edgy, always with a feminine touch, and very classic.

 Long story short, ethical jewelry is the practice of producing jewelry that does not pollute or affect the environment in a bad way.
 Additionally, the process of making jewelry also has no negative impact on the people who make it.